monkeygoessnap/Farmer-App/README.md

 ### Raspberrypi 2 (To control light and read status of external tank)
 ![1010Project - B_bb](https://user-images.githubusercontent.com/77936767/161534882-1ef22977-c2a6-41a4-8e57-7f40d7494323.png)

+## How to run
+- App is already deployed to Heroku [App-1010](https://app-1010.herokuapp.com/)
+- Set up Raspberrypi 1 and Raspberrypi 2 according to the setups
+- Make sure pi1.py and pi2.py files are in the respective Raspberrypis
+- Set up the Smart Farm with the packet tracer diagrams and overflow as a guide
+- Once system is connected properly and switched on, with the respective python scripts running on the Raspberrypis, you should be able to control the system with help of the application, and see the return statuses.

 ## Overview
 <img width="960" alt="overview" src="https://user-images.githubusercontent.com/77936767/161534174-b62ef6b7-7348-47b3-8885-6f70a111200a.png">